9600dev/mmr/README.md

 ![](docs/2022-09-30-11-07-06.png)

-This gives you a range of options to interact with the mmr runtime: inspect orders, logs, trades etc, and manually submit trades from the CLI itself:
+This gives you a range of options to interact with the MMR runtime: inspect orders, logs, trades etc, and manually submit trades from the CLI itself:

 * ```mmr> trade --symbol AMD --buy --limit 60.00 --amount 100.0```